 Your first year courses will have given you an experience of what it might be like to study a particular subject.
-However, you can go a step further and explore the various departments’ websites to learn more about upper year courses, research interests, and experiential opportunities.
+However, you can go further and explore the various departments’ websites to learn more about upper year courses, research interests, and experiential opportunities.
 Each program has specific admission requirements.
 It is important to familiarize yourself with these to ensure you have taken the appropriate first year courses.
 Click on ‘Programs‘ and/or ‘Departments‘ in the main banner to learn more.

 2. Attend the Humanities Majors Fair

 Every March, the faculty hosts a Majors Fair to provide information on our programs.
 Faculty members, staff, and current students are on hand to provide details on program structure, extracurricular opportunities, and career/postgraduate options.
 This fair will help enable you to choose a program that best meets your academic and personal goals.

 After the Majors Fair, the Advising Office holds a series of information sessions on the program selection process.
 These will cover eligibility, minors, entering selections in Mosaic, and more.
 There is also time at the end for Q & A. You must register to attend.

 Level II Information Sessions 2018: TBD